abgox/PSCompletions/README.md

 > [!warning]
 >
-> - The `Set-PSReadLineKeyHandler -Key <key> -Function MenuComplete` can no longer be used.
+> - When using `PSCompletions`, don't use `Set-PSReadLineKeyHandler -Key <key> -Function MenuComplete`.
-> - It will cause the `PSCompletions` menu to not work correctly.
+> - Because `PSCompletions` uses it, if it's used again, it will overwrite the settings in `PSCompletions`, causing the `PSCompletions` completion menu to not work properly.
 >
 > ```diff
+> - Set-PSReadLineKeyHandler -Key <key> -Function MenuComplete
 >
 > + Import-Module PSCompletions
->
-> - Set-PSReadLineKeyHandler -Key <key> -Function MenuComplete
 > ```

 ### About completion update